AdvancedOC/KOCOS/OS_CONVENTIONS.md

 ansi escape codes even if `COLORTERM` is `truecolor`.
 - `LANG` should contain the locale intended to be used by programs, such as, `en_US.UTF-8`, which means "English (US), encoded in UTF-8."
 This may be used by programs which support internationalization.
+- `DISPLAY` should contain the address of the underlying display hardware being used.
+It may be omitted if the terminal is remote.
+Or `:remote` may be used.

 # Invoking the shell